 Yes!
 You can be referred to one of our regional testing sites by conducting a virtual visit using our virtual visit app, Doctors Care Anywhere, our providers can now order testing for the coronavirus (COVID-19) for patients who are currently experiencing symptoms of the coronavirus.
 Testing does not occur in our centers.
-The address for our drive-thru specimen collection testing site will only be shared with patients if they receive a testing order from one of our providers.
+The address for our drive-thru specimen collection testing site will be shared with patients after they receive a testing order from one of our providers.
 Only patients with a scheduled appointment and official testing order will be admitted at the specimen collection site.